c6rg0/NEA/README.md

 2. Make sure that git and NodeJS are installed:
 - On ubuntu (which is the distro we installed for wsl2):\
-`$ sudo apt install git nodejs npm pythonpy node-typescript`.
+`$ sudo apt install git nodejs npm pythonpy node-typescript`
 - On macos (using the homebrew package manager - `https://brew.sh/`)\
 *NOTE: if you want to use homebrew, you'll have to install it with a command first,*\
 `$ brew instal git node typescript`\